mennya/telegram_bro_bot/README.md

 * Create `.env` file.
 * Type `npm run dev` to start development.
 * Type `pm2 start ecosystem.config.js` to start prod.
+* Type `pm2 startup` to start prod automatically on server reboot.

 ## Configs
 Configs are not stored in git, because of privacy.